SDG3 - Good Health and Well-being

 United Nations Global Goals for Sustainable Development

 Health emergencies such as COVID-19 pose a global risk and have shown the critical need for preparedness.
 The United Nations Development Programme highlighted huge disparities in countries’ abilities to cope with and recover from the COVID-19 crisis.
-The pandemic provides a watershed moment for health emergency preparedness and for investment in critical 21st-century public services.
+The pandemic provides a watershed moment for health emergency preparedness and investment in critical 21st-century public services.

 COVID-19 response

-WHO, together with partners, also provides guidance and advice for people to look after their mental health during the COVID-19 pandemic — especially health workers, managers of health facilities, people who are looking after children, older adults, people in isolation, and members of the public more generally.
+WHO, together with partners, also provides guidance and advice for people to look after their mental health during the COVID-19 pandemic — especially health workers, managers of health facilities, people looking after children, older adults, people in isolation, and members of the public more generally.

 The pandemic is much more than a health crisis.
 It requires a whole-of-government and whole-of-society response, matching the resolve and sacrifice of frontline health workers.